DonaldHays/snake-gb/README.md

 # Snake for Game Boy

+A version of Snake programmed for the Game Boy.
+Binary download and browser-playable version available [on my website](http://donaldhays.com/projects/snake/).

 ## Building

 I built this project on macOS.
 The instructions should be pretty easy to follow from most UNIX-y operating systems.
 Windows users may have some troubles with the build scripts.